calclavia/Electrodynamics/README.md

 Please submit a pull request if you would be willing to translate this mod into another language.

 ### Contact
-Join *#universalelectricity* on EsperNet.
+Join *#mffs* or *#universalelectricity* on EsperNet (irc.esper.net:5555).
 Remember to follow the rules and respect others as with any other channel.

 ### License
 Modular Force Field System is licensed under Calclavia's Restricted Public License (http://calclavia.com/license/rpl).